Battle of Doornkop: Battle

 Two Canadian units remained temporarily behind to draw Boer fire and deflect the enemy's attention from the flanking manoeuvre taking place south of the river.
 After enduring about three hours of heavy Boer fire, the Canadian Mounted Rifles finally galloped back across the river, followed soon thereafter by the Royal Canadian Dragoons.
 The two units had played a vital part in the battle, and suffered only light casualties.
 The cavalry succeeded in seizing a new crossing of the river to the west, but it was still be up to the infantry, including the 2nd Battalion, Royal Canadian Regiment of Infantry, to advance and attack Doornkop.

-As part of the general attack, the Canadian infantry moved forward over a low ridge and up a long slope under fire the whole way.
+As part of the general attack, the Canadian infantry moved forward over a low ridge and up a long slope, under fire the whole way.
 The Boers had set fire to the brush and for part of the distance the troops had to run through flames, while the smoke made navigation and control difficult.
 By clever use of the ground, aided by the aggressive support of the battalion machine gun section, the Canadians captured their objective with losses of only seven men wounded.

 Aftermath

-The Regimental records of the C.I.V. and the Canadians both report that the casualties to the Gordon's were heavy, with the C.I.V. reporting that 12 of their men were wounded and the Canadians had seven wounded.
+The Regimental records of the C.I.V. and the Canadians both report that the casualties to the Gordon's were heavy, with the C.I.V. reporting that 12 of their men were wounded, and the Canadians had seven wounded.
 Thomas Packenham records that the Gordon's lost 100 men in 10 minutes.
-Regimental history records that “Captain Meyrick and 19 men were killed with 78 men wounded”.
-Gordon-Duff recorded that “… our dead and wounded numbered 97.
-Later 15 or 16 died of wounds and another four or five died of wounds in hospital.”
-Reports in the Morning Post in the UK relating to the battle, and more specifically to the Gordon Highlanders (attributed to Winston Churchill) were – “I think, the finest performance I have seen in the whole campaign”, and “There is no doubt they [Gordons] are the finest regiment in the world.”
-One Victoria Cross was awarded – to Corporal F. Mackay, for conspicuous bravery in dressing the wounds of comrades and carrying one man some distance under heavy fire.
+Regimental history records that "Captain Meyrick and 19 men were killed, with 78 men wounded".
+Gordon-Duff recorded that "... our dead and wounded numbered 97.
+Later, 15 or 16 died of wounds and another four or five died of wounds in hospital."

+Reports in the Morning Post in the UK relating to the battle, and more specifically to the Gordon Highlanders (attributed to Winston Churchill) were – "I think, the finest performance I have seen in the whole campaign", and "There is no doubt they [Gordons] are the finest regiment in the world."

+One Victoria Cross was awarded for the battle – to Corporal F. Mackay, for conspicuous bravery in dressing the wounds of comrades and carrying one man some distance under heavy fire.

 The British continued to drive the Boers from the area and on 31 May they captured and entered Johannesburg, and then Pretoria on 5 June.
 Although their capitals were under British occupation and the government driven from power, the Boers in the field did not surrender and continued to fight the British forces, waging a guerilla war for almost two years.